Homophone: English

 Its was merely the genitive form of it and derived by adding the apostrophe and s, thus originally spelt it's, making it also a homograph of it's (contraction of it is/has).
 The genitive it's was retained even toward the early 19th century.
 The spelling of aisle (from Middle French aisle, Old French aile, Latin ālam) was altered with the silent letter s due to its historical homophony with isle (Old French isle, Latin īnsulam) in both French and English.
 Spelling alteration (often based on etymology) can also obscure homophony, such as the case of colonel, which prevailed over the historical variant coronel by the late Modern English period, but which is now still pronounced identically to kernel as if the r were still there in the spelling.
 The ye in dye is purposefully retained in its forms, especially its present participle dyeing, in order to distinguish it from the homophonous dying, which is the present participle of die.

 Homophones can arise from borrowed words which end up being pronounced the same in English, such as profit (ultimately from Latin profectus) and prophet (ultimately from Greek προφήτης).
 Sometimes the English words are even homographs, such as quarry ('stone mine', from Latin quadraria) and quarry ('thing that is pursued', from Latin corata) or policy ('way of management', ultimately from Greek πολῑτείᾱ) and policy ('insurance contract', from Greek ἀπόδειξις via Latin apodīssa, Italian polizza and French police)—see the discussion of English homographs from different Greek origins.

 Many words were historically heterophonous, but after historical sound changes, including the Great Vowel Shift and various vowel mergers, they became homophonous.
 For example, ail and ale, both pronounced //ɛjl// in Modern English, were respectively eile(n) //ˈɛjlə(n)// and ale //ˈaːlə// in Middle English before the Great Vowel Shift.
 The verbs lie (past tense and past participle lied) and lie (past tense lay, past participle lain) used to be lēogan /[ˈleoːɣɑn]/ and liċġan /[ˈliddʒɑn]/ in Old English; while will (past tense would) and will (past tense and past participle willed) used to be willan /[ˈwiɫɫɑn]/ and willian /[ˈwiɫɫiɑn]/.

 Ax(e) (Middle English ax(i)e(n), Old English āxian/ācsian), an obsolescent variant of ask (Middle English ask(i)e(n), Old English āscian), is homophonous with ax(e) (cutting tool) in some Scottish accents, but with arcs in some English accents such as Multicultural London English.

 Epenthesis, which often occurs at the boundary between a nasal and a fricative, can cause some words that are phonemically distinct to become phonetically homophonous.
 For example, assistance may be pronounced /[əˈsɪstənts]/, with an additional t like in assistants.

-Brazilian Portuguese

-The Portuguese language has one of the highest numbers of homophones.
-For example, jogo 'I throw', 'I play', 'match (sports)', and 'game' (in dialects like Paulistano it is not homophonic, while in Caipira it is).